top of page

 Is spirituality about religion?
 About incarnation?
 About psychedelics?
 You can use that term in a sentence, and it will nonetheless create confusion because it does not indicate its own set of components.
 How can one know what exactly you mean by it, when other people use this word as well, but under different meanings?

 What we do have to agree about when it comes to this term, is that it claims this universe has something "hidden," AKA, higher than oneself; a force that exists beyond the physical.
 Some call it a God, others the Way, some a universal, infinite energy, and so on.
-Regardless, as you can see, there is still no agreement when it comes even to the basic premise of spirituality.
+Regardless, as you can see, there is still no agreement when it comes even to the basic Issues With Spirituality.

 What do we want in philosophy?
 In the end, we want to understand, and to do that, we ought to grasp the content of which we consume.
 Without concise understanding, therefore, there will be no attainment of wisdom.
 We can interpret the material for ourselves, but ultimately, if we don't understand the text or video as far as we can, what was the point in consuming it?